Andrea/andrea.github.io/_posts/2026-01-09-making-of-a-decision-3.markdown

 >    People who have expertise in the area in which the decision is being taken

 Please note that the decision taker is not obligated to agree or follow the advice, they are required to listen and record the advice.
-To support the Architecture Advice Process it is useful to use: Architecture Decision Records (ADRs), Architecture Advisory Forum (AAF), collectively sources Architecture Principles and a Technology Radar.
+To support the Architecture Advice Process it is useful to use Architecture Decision Records (ADRs), Architecture Advisory Forum (AAF), collectively sourced Architecture Principles and a Technology Radar.

 Learn more: